-As at March 31, 2020, these amended options were ratified by the Company's shareholders at a special shareholder meeting held on March 16, 2020.
-Consequently, the incremental fair value of \$53,111 of these options was determined using the Black-Scholes option pricing model using the weighted average assumptions as follows: risk free rate -1.46%, expected life -5 years, expected volatility -134%, dividend yield -0%, and a stock price of \$0.18.
+These amended options were ratified by the Company's shareholders at a special shareholder meeting held on March 16, 2020.
+Consequently, the incremental fair value of 53,111 of these options was determined using the Black-Scholes option pricing model using the weighted average assumptions as follows: risk free rate -1.46%, expected life -5 years, expected volatility -134%, dividend yield -0%, and a stock price of 0.18.